yuhouzhou/cftm/README.md

 ### Data Importing

-* **Spark**
 Use `spark.read.parquet()` function to read parquet files, which preserves the schema of the original data. `spark.sql()` returns a spark dataframe.
 We can write query to select the data we are interested in.

 ### Data Parsing